Ph.D.: Department of Philosophy, University of Oregon, Eugene, Oregon, USA.

 Gold Medal for Highest Scholastic Record in Arts.
 Presidency College, Kolkata, India, Awarded for outstanding performance at the Bachelor of Arts Examination 2001 of the University of Calcutta.

-Ritu Sharma, Towards a Feminist Philosophy of Language.
+Ritu Sharma, Feminist Philosophy of Language.

 Danish Hamid, Democracy, Pragmatism, and Law.